Arquisoft/Inci_i1a/README.md

 To ship and distribute the application we use [Docker](https://www.docker.com/what-docker), each module, Kafka and Zookeeper are indepentent Docker containers.
 To download and install Docker for Windows, you can use the following [link](https://docs.docker.com/toolbox/toolbox_install_windows/).

 ## Gatling
-Both Agents and InciManager have been put through a battery of load/stress tests, done using the automated testing tool [Gatling](https://gatling.io/download/), more information about Gatling can be found on the [Gatling documentation](https://gatling.io/documentation/) or in the [InciDashboard readme](https://github.com/Arquisoft/InciDashboard_i1a).
+Agents, InciManager and InciDashboard have been put through a battery of load/stress tests, done using the automated testing tool [Gatling](https://gatling.io/download/), more information about Gatling can be found on the [Gatling documentation](https://gatling.io/documentation/) or in the [InciDashboard readme](https://github.com/Arquisoft/InciDashboard_i1a).

 ## Cucumber
 [Cucumber](https://cucumber.io/) is an open-source tool for executable specifications, it's been used on the InciDashboard to create user tests based on specifications.
 You can perform the installation following the instructions on the [Cucumber documentation](https://docs.cucumber.io/installation/).